Parquery/icontract/README.rst

     >>> some_func(x=1)
     Traceback (most recent call last):
       ...
+    icontract.errors.ViolationError: File <doctest README.rst[4]>, line 1 in <module>:
-    icontract.errors.ViolationError: x must not be small: x > 3: x was 1
+    x must not be small: x > 3: x was 1

     # Pre-condition violation with more complex values
     >>> class B: